Barbecue

 if I remember correctly, it consisted primarily of vinegar and

-Coca-Cola laced with pepper.
-My dad used to complain about cooks who
+Coca-Cola or Pepsi laced with pepper.
+My dad used to complain about

 used too much cayenne pepper in their sauce, which leads me to believe